coderefinery/testing/content/index.rst

 places it's useful for research code, and how easy it can be.
 We will discuss why testing often needs to be part of the software development cycle and how such a cycle can be implemented.
-We will see automated testing works and practice designing and writing tests.
+We will see how automated testing works and practice designing and writing tests.

 .. prereq::